Connect with others who understand.

 Needle-Based Biopsy

 If your doctor suspects breast cancer, they will probably recommend a core needle biopsy.
-During this procedure, the doctor will numb part of the breast, make a small cut into the skin, and remove multiple small cylinder-shaped pieces of breast tissue using a hollow needle.
+During this procedure, the doctor will numb part of the breast, make a small cut into your skin, and remove multiple small cylinder-shaped pieces of breast tissue using a hollow needle.

 After the biopsy, the doctor may put a dressing over the area.
 The affected area usually doesn’t take too long to heal, but there may be some swelling or bleeding at first.
-Follow your doctor or nurse’s instructions to take care of the biopsy area.
+Follow your doctor’s or nurse’s instructions to take care of the biopsy area.

 Surgical Biopsy